 Upload and share files

-You can upload an Adobe PDF, Word document, PowerPoint presentation, Excel spreadsheet, or video to your file library, and present it in your meeting.
+You can upload an Adobe PDF, Word document, PowerPoint presentation, Excel spreadsheet, or video to your file library and present it in your meeting.
 Video files are limited to 1 GB; all other files are limited to 200 MB.

 Audio and image files are not supported; slide transitions, animations, and embedded audio/video in PowerPoint presentations are not supported.
 For supported file formats and details, see File and Video Sharing.
 If you need to share a file that is not supported, share your screen instead.

-To avoid delays during your meeting, jump into your meeting room early and upload files to your library.
+To avoid delays during your meeting, jump into your meeting room early, and upload files to your library.
 We strongly recommend that you upload videos that you plan to share in advance, as videos often take longer to upload than documents.
 All files you upload are available in your file library; they never expire.

 To upload a file or view your file library, in the meeting controls, click the Share button, and then select File Presentation.

-Using presentation controls
+Use the presentation controls

 If you are the meeting host, co-host, presenter, or the person sharing the file, controls let you manage the presentation.
-While sharing a:

-- File, use the presentation controls to page through the document or file.
+- File - use the presentation controls to page through the document or file.

-- Video, use the player controls to play or pause the video, adjust the playback volume on your device, and skip to specific timestamps in the video.
+- Video - use the player controls to play or pause the video, adjust the playback volume on your device, and skip to specific timestamps in the video.

-Video audio plays from your device's main speakers.
+The video audio plays from your device's main speakers.
 This means it plays using your computer's speakers when using the desktop app or a web browser on your computer even if you dial in to the meeting or have the meeting call you.
 If you are only connected to the meeting using your phone and not in the meeting room, you will not hear the video's audio.
 If you are using the mobile app to view a video being shared, you must connect to the meeting using VoIP to hear the video.